tokio-rs/website/content/tokio/tutorial/framing.md

 We will now apply what we just learned about I/O and implement the Mini-Redis framing layer.
 Framing is the process of taking a byte stream and converting it to a stream of frames.
 A frame is a unit of data transmitted between two peers.
-The Redis protocol frame is as follows:
+The Redis protocol frame is defined as follows:

 ```rust
 use bytes::Bytes;